 By developing the instructional guidelines content and implementing it.
-General objective of the instructional guidelines was to improve the nurse's knowledge and practices regarding care of their neonates based on the result of the pre-test questionnaire.
+General objective of the instructional guidelines was to improve the mothers' knowledge and practices regarding care of their neonates based on the result of the pre-test questionnaire.

 Data collection was done in a separate room in the MCH center.
 The researchers conducted the implementation phase of the instructional guidelines in two sessions for 30 min.
-Mothers were divided into subgroups, and each of them consisted of 6-10 mothers and instructional guidelines were implemented for each group separately (3 days/ week).
+Mothers were divided into subgroups, and each of them of 6 - 10mothers consisted and guidelines instructional were implemented for each group separately (3 days/ week).
 The instructional guidelines sessions include knowledge and practice regarding feeding, thermal control, skin care, and umbilical cord care.
-Several educational methods were used, such as group discussion, role play, demonstration, and redemonstration.
+Several educational methods were used, such as group discussion, role play, demonstration, and re-demonstration.
 Moreover, visual aids were used such as posters, handouts, and booklets.
 The instructional guidelines were implemented in simple Arabic language.